jsdelivr/jsdelivr/README.md

 Both of our DNS providers monitor our load-balanced endpoint and if they detect problems they will automatically switch all traffic to a single CDN provider.

 Our load-balancer monitors the uptime of all CDN providers using both RUM and synthetic data.
-If any of those detect downtime or performance degradation that CDN provider will be removed immediatly without any impact to our users.
+If any of those detect downtime or performance degradation that CDN provider will be removed immediately without any impact to our users.

 Our origin consits of multiple servers in different data-centers.
 If a server goes down the CDNs will automatically switch to using the remaining healthy servers.